 The Two Year Planning Cycle

 We have a creative curriculum on a two year cycle of themes.
-Teachers use the 'topics' to deliver the skills and knowledge through.( Please see class pages for more details of what they are covering each term.)
+Teachers use the 'topics' to deliver the skills and knowledge through and topic evaluations to reflect the impact and coverage for all subjects.( Please see class pages for more details of what they are covering each term.)

 Click the links below to open the long term planning cycles.Year 2